Jean Giono: Second period

 Les Ames fortes (1950), filmed by Raoul Ruiz in 2001, is another of the masterpieces of this period.
 As dark as Un Roi sans divertissement, it examines the depths a person can sink to in greed, grasping self-interest and the exploitation of others.
 Also as in Un Roi sans divertissement, the story is again told purely in the words of the protagonists, without the intervention of a narrator or comment from the author, thus forcing readers to reach their own conclusions.
 Les Grands chemins (1951), considerably less dark, deals with the nature of the road, gambling, the lie, and friendship, again in a first-person narration entirely in the voice of the protagonist and devoid of explanation or elucidation from the author.

 Also worthy of mention is his Voyage en Italie (1953).
 Neither a travel guide nor a straightforward account of a trip as the name suggests, this is a highly personal account of Giono's experiences and of the people he meets and sees that tells the reader more about Giono than about Italy.

 Outside France, Giono's best-known work is probably the short story The Man who Planted Trees (and 1987 film version).
 This optimistic tale of a man who brings a deserted valley back to life by planting trees reflects Giono's long-standing love of the natural world, an attitude that made him a precursor to the modern ecological movement.
 He thus declined to receive any royalties from this text, and granted free use to anyone who wanted to distribute or translate it.
+The French forestry authority (ONF) initiated a project named "Giono" in 2013.
+A small plot of beech trees of more southerly genetics was planted as an assisted migration experiment for climate change adaptation on the former World War I battlefield in Verdun.
+As of 2024, the beech saplings are growing well.